 If you’ve ever had a tendon injury, you know how debilitating that can be and how long it takes to heal.
 In fact, although you may have eventually gone back to your usual physical activity, the injury site is probably still weak.
-“Once a tendon is injured, it almost never fully recovers,” says Nelly Andarawis-Puri, Sibley School of Mechanical and Aerospace Engineering.
+“Once a tendon is injured, it almost never fully recovers,” says Nelly Andarawis-Puri, Mechanical and Aerospace Engineering.
 “You’re likely more prone to injury forever.
 Tendons are very soft tissues that regularly transmit very large forces to allow us to achieve basic motion.
 They insert into stiff bone, which is a huge property mismatch.
 That interface is very complex.”

 Andarawis-Puri studies tendon injuries in an attempt to understand how wear and tear develops in the tendon and how to successfully heal the damage.
 “It’s a very real problem.
 Thirty percent of all people will have a tendon injury, and the risk is higher in women,” she says.

 Tendons are prone to injuries caused by overuse.
 Athletes, factory workers, military personnel, and others who engage in repetitive motion are at greater risk of experiencing a torn or ruptured tendon.
 “Any biological attempt your tendon exhibits to try to repair this induced damage is far outpaced by your capacity to accumulate further damage,” Andarawis-Puri explains.
 “As you injure your tendon, you’re going to accumulate more and more injury before any sort of repair happens, which is how you eventually end up with a rupture.”